zaproxy/zaproxy-website/site/content/faq/somethings-not-working-what-should-i-do.md

 We are constantly improving ZAP and the add-ons and newer versions may fix the problems that you are experiencing.

-###  Check the ZAP User Guide
+###  Check the ZAP Documentation

-ZAP includes a User Guide that should cover all of the functionality available.
+ZAP includes a User Guide is available [online](/docs/desktop/).

-This can be accessed via the 'Help / OWASP ZAP User Guide' menu, the help button on the right hand side of the top toolbar, via help buttons on individual dialogs or via the F1 key (which is context dependant).
+It can be accessed via the 'Help / OWASP ZAP User Guide' menu, the help button on the right hand side of the top toolbar, via help buttons on individual dialogs or via the F1 key (which is context dependant).

-The User Guide is also available [online](/docs/desktop/).
+The [Frequently Asked Questions](/faq/) cover a range of issues that lots of people come across.

+The [ZAP user group](https://groups.google.com/group/zaproxy-users) is searchable and has a wide range of discussions about all aspect of ZAP.

 ###  Check the Log File